What is the First Dollar Credit?

 Which parcels qualify for the First Dollar Credit?

-Every taxable parcel (business, commercial or private) containing a real property improvement, qualifies for the First Dollar Credit.
+Every taxable parcel (business, commercial or private) containing a real property improvement (ex: building), qualifies for the First Dollar Credit.
 Unlike the Lottery and Gaming Credit, the property does not have to be the owner's primary residence.

 Note: A personal property improvement does not qualify a parcel for this credit.